AMSP-04/NETN-TMR/NETN-TMR.md

 Note: When the transfer type is `Divesting`, the delivery order of the interaction `OfferTransfer` and the HLA ownership callback service `requestAttributeOwnershipRelease` at the receiving federate is not determined.
 Due to this, receiving a `requestAttributeOwnershipRelease` callback should be treated in the same way as receiving an `OfferTransfer` with a positive offer.
 The user-supplied tag in the callback contains the `EventId` which identifies a specific transfer process.

-4. A `TransferResult` interaction is sent by the **Request Federate** to indicate successful or unsuccessful completion of the transfer.
+4. A `TransferResult` interaction is sent by the **Request Federate** to indicate the successful or unsuccessful completion of the transfer.

 A `CancelRequest` interaction can be sent by the **Request Federate** to cancel a request at any point before HLA ownership transfer is completed.